-Alongside Network for Animals’ world-changing campaigns for animal welfare, we are here to provide assistance to animals and their owners in times of natural disaster.
+Alongside Network for Animals’ world-changing campaigns for animal welfare, we provide assistance to animals and their owners in times of natural disaster.
 We typically work in areas where we have an existing campaigning structure such as the Philippines, or a reliable source of information and assistance that we can communicate with directly.

 A Selection Of Recent Disaster Relief Campaigns

 2020: Australian bush fires.
 We were among the very first international organizations to provide on-the-ground help when devastating bushfires in Australia killed a billion animals.
 We focused on flying foxes because they birth once a year and extreme heat and the following fires killed countless thousands, putting an entire generation at risk.
 We provided funding for specialized food and care for flying-fox cubs and will continue to help until they are returned to the wild.